ASTRONOMY 111 FALL 2017

 by this method.

 The final exam is a two (2) hour exam and will be given on Thursday December 7, 2017 from 12:10pm to 2:00pm in PSF-166 (this classroom).
 Everyone must take the final or you will Fail the course.
 Do NOT make airline reservations for any time before our final exam - there will be no early finals.
-The final exam is divided into two parts: one part covering the last quarter of the course and a second comprehensive part covering the entire course; it will be worth a total of 100 points.
+The final exam is comprehensive and covers the entire course; it will be worth a total of 100 points.

 All my exams are machine scored, multiple choice and are open notes only.
 You must bring a picture ID to each exam and be prepared to show it upon demand.
 Neither cell phones, tablets, the TEXTBOOK, nor laptops will be allowed during any of the exams.
 I will hand out a review sheet before each exam outlining the material that I think is particularly important.
 However, you are responsible for coming to class and reading the textbook.
 The review sheet is not a substitute for either of these.